riazvm/dfwruleoptimizer/README.md

 ## What does this do?
-The application consolidates service entrys in a rule within a security policy which helps reduce rule explosion in the Data Pane in NSX.
+The application consolidates service entrys in a rule within a security policy which helps reduce rule explosion in the Data Plane in NSX.
 This results in lowering performance issues resulting from multiple rule evaluations.
 NSX-T allows a maximum  of 15 service entries for tcp and udp in a single service entity.
 We constantly see customer situations where this feature is not used and mostly see multiple services being configured for a rule with only one service entry each.
 NSX-T 3x evaluates and correct's there internally but with prior versions of NSX this needs to be done manually.
 Our